We are so excited that you are interested in joining us for the Sacramento Regional STEM Fair.

 How to Enter

-The contestants for the Pin Design Competition will be featured on-site at the 2018 Sacramento Regional STEM Fair and the winner will be named at the Awards Ceremony.
+The contestants for the Pin Design Competition will be featured virtually at the 2023 Sacramento Regional STEM Fair and the winner will be named at the Awards Ceremony.

 Rules to Enter

 All designs should be scalable (submitted in EPS format) and visually appealing when reduced to 1 ½ x 1 ½ inches.
 Designs will be displayed in color in two sizes for voting.
 Designs will be displayed on one side of one 8 ½ by 11-inch piece of paper.
 Designs will be shown in a print area of 4x6 and a pin preview thumbnail of 1 ½ by 1 ½ inches.
-Winning pins will be manufactured no larger than 1 ½ x 1 ½ inches.
-Pin designs should state "2019" and "Sacramento Regional STEM Fair."
-The chosen pin is subject to change to reflect the name of the 2019 Fair.
+Winning pins will be re-designed in the submitted image's likeness and manufactured no larger than 1 ½ x 1 ½ inches.
+Pin designs should state "2023" and "Sacramento Regional STEM Fair."
+The chosen pin is subject to change to reflect the name of the 2023 Fair.

 Individual submissions only.
 Contest is limited to students in grades 5-12 that reside in the NorCal STEM Education Foundation's service area.